 - 1. Path: Main Menu > Setup Menu > Locations & Time > 1=Site Location Data. - 2.
 Current location data will display. - 3.
-Either edit this information by pressing the +/- button or use <PREV or NEXT> buttons to scroll to other locations or find an empty location entry field. - 4.
+Either edit this information by pressing the +/- button or use <PREV or NEXT> buttons to view to other locations or find an empty location entry field. - 4.
 To edit a location or enter a new location, enter E or W longitude and N or S latitude by pressing the direction buttons.
 If you make a mistake while entering the data, use the <PREV and NEXT> buttons to move back and fix it.
 Watch your entry carefully to be sure that all intended numbers are entered in the correct sequence.
-Note that leading zeros are required. i.e. W 089:08:03.0.
-Note also that entries have one decimal place that must be filled - 5.
+Note that leading zeros are required. i.e. W 089:08:03.0. - 5.
 Press ENT to save the new location or ESC. - a) Choose ESC.
 The values will NOT be saved. - b) Choose ENT=Save Keypad.
 Screen 4112 will appear. - 6.
 Screen 4112 offers two choices .

 - a) Choose GOTO.
 A new window will provide instructions to turn the power off.
 When you turn the power back on, your session will restart with the Auto-Connect:No routine in order to properly initialize your mount.
 Remember to review and adjust your time, time zone and daylight savings as required for your new location. - b) Choose ESC.
-This selection will save the data for future sessions.
+This selection will save the data for a future sessions.
 It will not be active now.
 This is handy when you prepare for an upcoming star party.